Philadelphia Orchestra WomenNOW Concert Series

 Hear and see women’s influence on orchestral music!

-Enjoy music by women composers or featuring women as conductors, instrumentalists or vocalists at Philadelphia Orchestra concerts during the 2019-20 season.
+Enjoy music by women composers or featuring women as conductors, instrumentalists or vocalists at Philadelphia Orchestra concerts during 2020.

-Below are links to complete information for each concert and a short description of the women featured.
+Below are links to complete information for each concert in the WomenNOW series and a short description of the women featured.

 Get 20% off when purchasing individual tickets for any WomenNOW concert.